aws-samples/satellite-comms-analytics-aws/satcom-autopilot-chatbot/README.md

 An AWS account to deploy the resources.
 Please use the link to sign-up if you do not have an account [AWS account](https://signin.aws.amazon.com/signin?redirect_uri=https%3A%2F%2Fportal.aws.amazon.com%2Fbilling%2Fsignup%2Fresume&client_id=signup)

-**Note** Navigate to Amazon Bedrock Console and ensure that you have access to the models you are going to use in this solution e.g. Claude 3.5 Sonnet
+**Note** - navigate to Amazon Bedrock Console and ensure that you have access to the models you are going to use in this solution e.g. Claude 3.5 Sonnet

 Clone the repository using the command
 `git clone https://github.com/aws-samples/satellite-comms-forecast-aws.git`